-Faculty members functioning as supervising physicians should delegate portions of care to residents based on the needs of the patient and the skills of the residents.
+Radiology faculty members functioning as supervising physicians should delegate portions of care to residents based on the needs of the patient and the skills of the residents.

-Senior residents should serve in a supervisory role of junior residents in recognition of their progress toward conditional independence, based on the needs of each patient and the skills of the individual residents.
+Radiology Senior Residents should serve in a supervisory role of junior residents in recognition of their progress toward conditional independence, based on the needs of each patient and the skills of the individual radiology residents.

-Each UTHSA Program Director will complete a listing of resident clinical activities that are permitted by level of training, the required level of supervision for each activity, and any requirements for performing an activity without direct supervision.
-See Appendix A as an example.

-Some Program Directors may choose to list clinical activities without reference to year of training and only the requirements for performing an activity without direct supervision.

-- Program Directors of ACGME-accredited programs will submit their listing of clinical activities by postgraduate year or by expected level of training to the Office for Graduate Medical Education for review and approval by the appropriate Action Committee. - Program Directors of non-ACGME programs will have their fellows in Type 2 and Type 3 fellowships held to the same standard as residents in ACGME-accredited programs and the process outlined above in 1. will apply to those fellows.
-Fellows in Type 1 non-ACGME programs who are appointed as members of the UT Health San Antonio faculty and credentialed by one of our partner hospitals as an LIP on their medical staff will have their procedures defined as part of their credentialing process. - Each UTHSA Program Director should annually review resident clinical activities by level and make changes as needed. - Program Directors of ACGME-accredited programs will submit any new job descriptions and their updated listing of clinical activities by postgraduate year to the Office for Graduate Medical Education for review and approval by the appropriate Action Committee. - Programs must set guidelines for circumstances and events in which residents must communicate with appropriate faculty members, such as the transfer of a patient to an intensive care unit or end-of-life decisions.

-- Each resident must know the limits of his/her scope of authority, and the circumstances under which he/she is permitted to act with conditional independence. - In particular, PGY-1 residents should be supervised either directly or indirectly with direct supervision immediately available.
+- Each UTHSA Program Director will complete a listing of resident clinical activities that are permitted by level of training, the required level of supervision for each activity, and any requirements for performing an activity without direct supervision.
+See 2.9 as an example. - Program Directors of ACGME-accredited programs will submit their listing of clinical activities by postgraduate year or by expected level of training to the Office for Graduate Medical Education for review and approval by the appropriate Action Committee. - Each year the Diagnostic Radiology Program Director will annually review resident clinical activities by level and make changes (as needed). - The Diagnostic PD and APD's will submit any new job descriptions and their updated listing of clinical activities by postgraduate year to the Office for Graduate Medical Education for review and approval by the appropriate Action Committee. - The Dept of Radiology has set guidelines for circumstances and events in which residents must communicate with appropriate faculty members, such as the transfer of a patient to an intensive care unit or end-of-life decisions. - Each radiology resident must know the limits of his/her scope of authority, and the circumstances under which he/she is permitted to act with conditional independence. - In particular, PGY-1 residents should be supervised either directly or indirectly with direct supervision immediately available.
 (Each RRC has described the achieved competencies under which PGY-1 residents' progress to be supervised indirectly, with direct supervision. - The Program Director will ensure that all supervision policies are distributed to and followed by residents and the medical staff supervising the residents.
 Compliance with the UTHSA residents' supervision policy will be monitored by the Program Directors.